professorbrendan/professorbrendan.github.io/puzzles.markdown

 I post a new puzzle whenever I have one to share, roughly once a week.
 You'll find some themed puzzles and some themeless ones, as well as some experimentations with grid sizes, symmetry, and structures.

 (P.S.
 I know that graphic ^ is terribly amateurish but it's the best I can do.
 Could you make it better?
 Email me!
 I'm willing to spend some $$ on graphic design.)

+# Published Puzzles

+I have published some mathematics-themed crossword puzzles for the Mathematical Association of America ([MAA](https://www.maa.org/)).
+Some of them have appeared in their journal, *Mathematics Magazine*, and some have appeared in conference materials at the MAA's [MathFest](https://www.maa.org/meetings/mathfest) and the Joint Mathematics Meetings.
+A detailed list of links is forthcoming; for now, some are findable through my [Google Scholar profile](https://scholar.google.com/citations?user=KgrsM4cAAAAJ&hl=en).